2023 Washington Youth Tour & Cooperative Youth Summit

 Sophomores and/or juniors can now apply for the Cooperative Youth Summit, July 10-13, 2023.
 Three students will be selected to represent Palmetto Electric, and if selected, you’ll experience South Carolina’s capital like never before.
 Tour the State House, meet lawmakers and see how co-ops are preparing for our state’s energy future.
 Plus, there’s plenty of fun with visits to popular Columbia attractions like Riverbanks Zoo & Garden.
 This trip is also free!

 Students selected for either trip are eligible to compete for thousands of dollars in scholarships.
 The applicant’s primary residence must be served by Palmetto Electric Cooperative.
-Apply by Tuesday, February 28.
+Deadline to apply was Tuesday, February 28.

 For questions, call Brooke Mingledorff at (843) 208-5556 or email firstname.lastname@example.org.